Sherlock113/language-digger/content-book/introduction/8-reasons-you-should-not-be-a-tech-writer.md

 Welcome to the life of a technical writer, where you're simultaneously essential and invisible.

 In some companies, documentation is often treated like a last-minute afterthought.
 It is squeezed into the narrow gap between product completion and release deadlines.
 Some may argue that this makes logical sense.
-After all, you can't document features that aren't finalized.
+After all, you can't document features that aren't finalised.
 But what this means for you, as a technical writer, is that you're often the **last** to be considered and the **last** to get the information you need.
 As a result, you'll frequently find yourself working under tight deadlines.

 This can lead to a deep sense of isolation. **No one** outside of the technical writing team truly understands what you do.
 To your colleagues, such as engineers and product managers, you're just the person who “polishes” the drafts they provide, making sure everything looks good.
 They'll often view your role as more about editing and formatting than creating valuable content from scratch.